Decentralized-ID/decentralized-id.github.io/README.md

 ### How I got into Decentralized Identity

 I was offering freelance research services on Fiverr, and was introduced to the subject of digital identity through a few different clients.
 One had me write a 3500 word report on "Blockchain and the United Nations."
 Another client had me write a 1500 word report on blockchain identity, an exploration of the sector.
 Besides that I've written a few articles considering the architecture of Hyperledger Indy.
 Throughout that time, I collected a ton of quality information on decentralzied id, hyperledger indy, and company.
-Contact me: <code>infominer <i>at</i> protonmail <i>dot</i> com</code>, if you're interested in obtaining my services.

 I also [collect resources](http://crypt0library.net) on nearly every subject in crypto, which I'm slowly entering into a database to power a [web-app](https://github.com/infominer33/Crypto-library) for search, navigation by tags, etc. Since I enjoy the subject so much, I decided to enter all of my DID resources into [toml](/blockchain-id.toml) format.
 Once that was complete, I knew I could make an [awesome list](https://github.com/sindresorhus/awesome) out of them sooner than a live demo of the app that is in progress.